faenrandir/a_careful_examination/documents/light_and_truth_letter/03-linguistic-evidence.md

 > <span style="color:red; margin-left:-10px;"> Figure 3 – A visual cluster of 19th-century authors compared to the Book of Mormon authors.

 > <span style="color:red; margin-left:-10px;"> Does literary evidence undeniably verify the Book of Mormon’s claim of divine origin?
 Not quite.
 However, isn’t it interesting?
 Compelling?
 Worth exploring?

+It is interesting.
+I personally like the N-S-L model which advances evidence and an argument that the three major voices in the Book of Mormon are related to the

 ## Hebraisms